About Us

 Pagan Hunt

-Pagan has performed nationally and internationally with Desi Nach Event Entertainment since 2014, and recently joined the show Spark! with Worldbeaters Music as an LED drummer.
-She has collaborated with makers on R&D and performances projects, including Northern Dance, EQ Dance Company, Fertile Ground, Jamaal Burkmar, Roisin Whelan, Lucie Labadie and Douglas Thorpe/Mad Dogs Dance Theatre.
+She has performed nationally and internationally with Desi Nach Event Entertainment since 2014, and recently joined the show Spark! with Worldbeaters Music as an LED drummer.
+She has collaborated with makers on R&D and performances projects, including Fertile Ground, Jamaal Burkmar, Bamboozle Theatre, Roisin Whelan, Northern Dance, EQ Dance Company, Lucie Labadie and Douglas Thorpe/Mad Dogs Dance Theatre.
+In 2024 she launched a digital magazine about dance in the North East called COMMOTION.

 We first met during our training at Trinity Laban, before living and training together on the 2019/20 MA at Dance City Newcastle.
-During this time we worked on projects with Lost Dog, Gecko Theatre, and David Lloyd, as well as a variety of guest artists workshops and ballet training with Angela Reay.
+During this time we developed our physical theatre skills, and worked on projects with Lost Dog, Gecko Theatre, and David Lloyd.

-We realised we have a complementary approach to creating, working well together and balancing one another’s skills.
-We have similar goals in both art and life, and as good friends we want to continue to collaborate, and contribute to the vibrant North East arts community together.
+Realising we had a complementary approach to creating, we decided to continue working together.
+We have similar goals in both art and life, and as good friends we continue to collaborate, contributing to the vibrant North East dance community.